doitintl/amazon-q-business-workshop/chat/README.md

 ![chat-6](./img/chat-6.png)
 The application uses the source from the Uploaded file data source.

-Ask another `What are lunch menu?`.
+Ask another `What are the options on the lunch menu?`.
 ![chat-7](./img/chat-7.png)
 The source is from the S3 data source.